wpm/mycroft/README.md

   The same GloVe vectors are used to embed the text into matrices of size _sequence length × 300_, clipping or padding the first dimension for each individual text as needed.
-  A recursive neural network (either an LSTM or GRU) converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.
+  A recursive neural network (either a GRU or an LSTM) converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.

+Run `mycroft demo` to see a quick example of the command line syntax and data formats.

 ## Programmatic Interface

-You can write your own Keras-based text-embedding classfiers by extending the `TextEmbeddingClassifier` base class in `mycroft.model`.
+You can write your own Keras-based text-embedding classfiers by extending the `mycroft.model.TextEmbeddingClassifier` base class in and using subclasses of `mycroft.text.Embedder` to handle text processing and word embedding.

-See the built-in `BagOfWordsEmbeddingClassifier` and `TextSequenceEmbeddingClassifier` classes for examples on how to do this.
+See `convolution_net.py` in the `examples` for detailed instructions on how to do this.
-This allows you to focus on just writing the model while reusing Mycroft's pandas data processing, incorporation of word embedding vectors, the prediction and evaluation code which remains the same regardless of model, and a command line interface.